bt7s7k7/UCPeM/README.md

 ```
 ucpem sync with <port name>
 ```
+You can use `all` as port name to made all installed ports synced if their ports are published for local linking.

 The global folder is `~/.ucpem` by default but it can be modified with the `UCPEM_LOCAL_PORTS` environmental variable.